Use this service to:

 - a permanent National Insurance number

 You also need to prove your identity.
-You can use one of the following as proof:
+You can use any 2 of the following:

 - your P60